Strategies¶

 ¶

-Generate a JWT token for the provided user.
+Generate an organization-free JWT token for the provided user.

 Returns: